 An example of this might look like the following:

-My last tip for time management is to keep your nursing bag organized.
+My last time management tip is to keep your nursing bag organized.
 Be sure to have the most used items — your stethoscope, a touchless thermometer, an automatic blood pressure cuff, a manual blood pressure cuff, a pulse oximeter, and a tape measure in an area where you can quickly access them.
-I keep most of my items in a one-gallon Ziplock bag with the manual blood pressure cuff in its own bag right next to the ziplock bag.
+I keep most of my items in a one-gallon Ziplock bag with the manual blood pressure cuff in its bag right next to the ziplock bag.

 In summary: